ArnavIyer/D-Star-Lite/README.md

 # D* Lite

-NOTE: Currently the code may not work, a bug has been found.
+NOTE: Currently using the visualizer may not work, a bug has been found.

 This is an implementation of the D* Lite algorithm, described [here](idm-lab.org/bib/abstracts/papers/aaai02b.pdf).
 Currently only the version in Figure 3 is implemented, but the optimized version will be implemented shortly.
 Additionally, this implementation only searches for changed edge weights in successor nodes of the current "start" node.